SchulzLab/SNEEP/docs/gettingStarted.rst

   >chr2
   TTTGAGACCAT…

 For the provided examples in the following, please use genome version hg38.
+An already correctly formated file can for instance be downloaded from `here <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/>`_ filename *hg38.fa.gz*.